-San Rafael CERT is sponsored by the San Rafael Fire Department and coordinated by the Office of Emergency Services.
+San Rafael Community Emergency Response Team (CERT) is sponsored by the San Rafael Fire Department and coordinated by the Office of Emergency Services.
 The Steering Committee meets monthly and forms work groups for specific projects, events, and meetings.
 If you are interested in getting involved, come to a meeting or email us!

 CERT teams are trained in basic emergency response procedures such as: